 - 10.6.1 A save is awarded to a goalkeeper only if a shot otherwise would have gone into the goal.
-A goalkeeper can be credited with a save without catching the ball.
-If the goalkeeper blocks the ball or punches it wide or over the goal, that goalkeeper can be credited with a save, provided the ball would otherwise have gone into the goal.
+A goalkeeper may be credited with a save without catching the ball.
+If the goalkeeper blocks the ball or punches it wide or over the goal, that goalkeeper may be credited with a save, provided the ball would otherwise have gone into the goal.
 To receive a save, the play must be a shot.
-A goalkeeper cannot receive credit for a save on a cross. - 10.6.2 When a game is tied after regulation and overtime periods, and a penaltykick situation determines a winner, each goalkeeper will be charged only with goals allowed before the penalty-kick procedure. - 10.6.3 A goalkeeper is credited with a shutout only if he or she plays the entire match.
+A goalkeeper cannot receive credit for a save on a cross. - 10.6.2 When a game is tied after regulation and overtime periods, and a penalty-kick situation determines a winner, each goalkeeper will be charged only with goals allowed before the penalty-kick procedure. - A.R.
+10.6.2.
+The score is tied 1-1 at the end of regulation and two overtimes.
+Team A wins the penalty-kick tiebreaker, 3-2.
+RULING: Goalkeepers for Team A and Team B are charged with one goal allowed. - 10.6.3 A goalkeeper is credited with a shutout only if he or she plays the entire match.
 If two or more goalkeepers participate in a game in which no goals are allowed, no individual shutout is recorded.